giovaz94/isee-project-2023-2024/docs/report.md

 ```

 #### Contention

-Once two agents reach the same piece of food, they will enter a `contention` phase.Based on their personalities,
+Once two agents reach the same piece of food, they will enter in a `contention` phase.
-they will begin to gain energy from the shared food source.
+Based on their personalities, they will begin to gain energy from the shared food source.
 A general overview of this process is shown in the following diagram:

 ```mermaid